MarcialRosales/rabbitmq-developer-guide/latencyFactors.md

 Note: When a node joins a cluster (say it was down due to maintenance or it crashed) and RabbitMQ allocates a slave queue on it, the queue is automatically considered unsynchronized if the master queue is not empty.
 If the queue is configured with `ha_sync_mode = automatic` (the default is `manual`), RabbitMq will block the producers until the new slave has a replica of all the messages in the master.
 This `ha_sync_mode = automatic` has a negative impact on the publishing rate and it may also affect the consumers because we are moving messages from one queue to another over the network.

-To make the synchronization faster we can tune how many messages Rabbit should send to the slave in one go (https://www.rabbitmq.com/ha.html#sync- batch-size).
+To make the synchronization faster we can tune how many messages Rabbit should send to the slave in one go (https://www.rabbitmq.com/ha.html#sync-batch-size).
 By default, RabbitMQ sends one by one.
 Take into account the average message size to calculate the size of the batch and compare it with your network capacity.
 We don’t want to max out the network and cause net_ticktime packets to time out and cause Network partitions.

 ### Persistency